 Central to any custody decision are the best interests or needs of the child.
 The goal of a custody case is for a judge to determine what type of physical custody (where the child lives) and legal custody (decision-making authority on the child's behalf) would best serve the child's emotional and physical needs.
 Although a single episode of domestic violence probably won't result in a parent losing custody rights, a judge will consider either parent's history of abuse in making custody decisions.
 Learn more about Child Custody in Ohio.

 Ohio law defines domestic violence as physical injury, sexual assault, or threats to injure or assault those who are related by blood or marriage, who share a child, or who have lived together as couple in the last five years.
-Unlike some other states, Ohio's domestic violence law extends to same-sex couples and allows those couples to obtain protective orders in cases of abuse.

 Ohio takes domestic violence seriously.
 If you or your child is a victim of domestic violence, it is important to seek help immediately and not put yourself or your child at further risk.
 Ohio Legal Services provides information on Ohio's domestic violence law and shelter services.
 If you are in immediate danger, call the Ohio Domestic Violence Network at 1-800-934-9840 during business hours, or the National Domestic Violence Hotline 24 hours a day at 1-800-799-7233.